danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 ### JSON

 Beyond the core source code, *Vocable Code* utilizes JSON file to store the data from all voice donors, such as their written statements.
-By using JSON, all the data can be updated on this JSON file without changing anything at the level of the javascript source code.
+By using JSON, all the data can be updated on this JSON file without changing anything at the level of the JavaScript source code.

 ```
 {